apache/superset/CONTRIBUTING.md

 # Compile the Javascript and CSS in production/optimized mode for official releases
 npm run prod

-# Copy a conf file from the frontend to the backend
-npm run sync-backend
 ```

 #### Updating NPM packages